• Four people walking on a path with the mountains in the background

 • The park has five entrance/exit gates.
 Cody is the only Yellowstone National Park gateway with access to two of the park’s five gates.
 It is 52 miles from downtown Cody to the East Gate and 80 miles to the Northeast Gate.

 • Most park roads are open to private vehicles throughout the spring, summer and fall and closed during the winter.
 The exception is the road from the North Gate to the Northeast Gate, which is open year-round.
-You can find open/close dates on the Yellowstone National Park website
+You can find open/close dates on the Yellowstone National Park website.

 • Yellowstone National Park roads form a figure 8 pattern with an Upper Loop and Lower Loop.